 - Tell the human story: Rather than speaking to only the tech capabilities, tell the story of how the bot serves humans.
 Does your bot serve a long-desired need within your organization?
 Will it save your employees time and energy?
 Did you name the bot with this in mind?
 Think about how you can market the name choice and engage employees in the process.

 - Connected communication: Communicate in advance, during, and after the launch around the intent of the bot, anchoring it to your brand and amplify the context in which the bot will live, so the purpose and name origin of the bot is clear to users.
 Understanding your brand purpose is critical but also the larger portfolio of products / services and how this new robot plays a role in supporting your master brand strategy should guide how you name.

 Mindful design with a cognitive ethics lens achieves a couple key things: it increases engagement and speed of adoption when the name and “personality” of your bot are a cultural and organizational match.
 Companies not only control the messaging and align the bot to the brand, but also avoid any potential brand disasters that don’t represent the intention of the technology.

 To learn more about Cognitive Ethics for AI and our perspective stayed tuned for our next blog in this series.
-In case you missed it, check out Part One of the Cognitive Ethics Series here.
+In case you missed it, check out Part One of the Cognitive Ethics Series here and Part Three here.